 Options are granted by the Board.
-In monitoring or adjusting the option allotments, the Board takes into account the level of options granted by the Benchmark Group for similar levels of responsibility and its own observations on individual performance (where possible) and its assessment of individual contribution to shareholder value, previous option grants and the objectives set for the NEO and the Board.
+In monitoring or adjusting the option allotments, the Board takes into account the level of options granted by other companies considered by the Board as peers of the Corporation for similar levels of responsibility and its own observations on individual performance (where possible) and its assessment of individual contribution to shareholder value, previous option grants and the objectives set for the NEO and the Board.
 The scale of options is generally commensurate to the appropriate level of base compensation for each level of responsibility.